Find Affordable College Courses

 $11,826 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at Auburn are $11,826 a year.
+In-state tuition fees for undergraduate students at Auburn are $11,826 per year.
 On average, civil eng graduates from Auburn take out $22,000 in student loans while working on their degree.

-Auburn also took the #2 spot in our Best Civil Engineering Schools in Alabama rankings.
+Auburn also made our Best Civil Engineering Schools in Alabama list, coming in at #2.

 Full Civil Engineering at Auburn University Report